AdobeDocs/campaign-standard.en/help/developing/using/aep-mapping-activation.md

 To update the XDM schema, follow these steps:

-1. Go to the dataset on Adobe Experience Platform using the link present on the XDM mapping page
+1. Go to the dataset on Adobe Experience Platform using the link present on the XDM mapping page.

 1. Navigate to your XDM schema.